Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <h3> Picking Another Month from the Drought Anomaly Data </h3> <br>

 <p> As mentioned prior, the drought dataset is a cumulative dataset that was collected between July of 1998 and June of 2001.
 For the interpolative methods, only June of 1999 was analyzed (meaning one year of accumulated drought values).
 In this portion of the analysis, multivariate statistical methods will be used to analyze trends in the entire dataset.
 To start, a visualization for a different month was created.
-In this case, September of 1998 was chosen. </p> <br>
+In this case, June of 2001 was chosen. </p> <br>

-<p> (September 1998 Weather Station map here) </p> <br>
+<p> (June 2001 Weather Station map here) </p> <br>

 <p> (Stuff about map) </p> <br>